8 Food Trends for 2018 in Singapore

 Tradition is back in style, and you will love it!
 Another trend to follow in 2018 is eating traditional food and actually going back to your roots.
 Serving authentic food that translates the old Singaporean traditions and customs will make you feel like you belong more to such a diverse and beautiful culture.
 Plus, this could be a great attraction for tourists who are usually looking to discover the country as well.
 What better way to learn about Singapore than through food?

-The chefs will also create dishes that reflect the heritage of Singapore and bring back authentic flavors that remind people of childhood and old golden times.
+The chefs will also create dishes that reflect the heritage of Singapore and bring back authentic flavours that remind people of childhood and old golden times.

 7. Artisanal wines